kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 ## Modify goal models

-Before getting started on the R codes, make sure that you followed instructions on OHI Manual, starting from accessing github repositories, until modifying goal models, which means:
+Before getting started on the R codes, make sure that you have finished these steps:

- + install the latest versions of R, RStudio, and GitHub
+ * Check that you have installed the latest versions of R, RStudio, and GitHub
- + Synchronize GitHub and Rstudio
+ * Synchronize GitHub and Rstudio
- + Updated data layers, pressure, and resilience in both layers folder and layers.csv _(Link to a separate module on data layers preperation)_
+ * Update data layers, pressure, and resilience in both layers folder and layers.csv

 ### Setup
-A few steps to take before modifying goal models.
-We will use CHN Carbon Storage goal as an example.
+Now you are ready to modify your goal models and calculate scores.
+Here are a few steps to set it up.
+We will use CHN Carbon Storage goal as an example:

 1. Open your project (eg. CHN) in RStudio, and open the folder of your specific assessment (eg. province2015).
 1. Run `install_ohicore.R`. _This only needs to be done once to load all the background functions for OHI._